MichelML/bbpr/README.md

   - eliminate bash dependency for password caching __DONE__
   - improve password caching procedure __DONE__
   - improved readme with more information, code examples, and cross-platform compatibility
+  - detailed explanation on how to contribute in README
   - unit tests everything - __IN PROGRESS__
   - allow PR updates through bbpr more explicitly
   - beautify code